 “This year I realized Evening of Dreams is more than an event- it’s a community, a family”, said Founder and Director Michelle Raby.
 “Both guests and volunteers keep coming back!
 Some of them request to be paired together year after year and its apparent that all the guests feel included and loved.
 We can’t thank our volunteers enough for helping make our guests’ dreams of going to prom be a reality.
 I believe every guest and volunteer left feeling like a superhero!”

 Year 8: The 8th year of Evening of Dreams was easily one of the best!
-We took our guests “Under the Sea” for a night full of fun, dancing, and more importantly, empathy.
+We took our guests “Under the Sea” for a night full of fun and dancing.
 Watching the volunteers love on the guests to give them a night they’ve only dreamed of is what this event is all about.

 Evening of Dreams is more than just the dance that night.
 Our season kick-off is the dress fitting for our female guests with special needs.
 A month ago, our chapel was filled with hundreds of dresses ready for our guests to say “Yes!” to.
 This year, even Princess Belle came to help them choose their dress for this year.
 Our male guests aren’t left out of the fun!
 The tux fitting a few days later helped get our male guests get “suited up” for the night of their lives!